Indonesia suspends all exports of palm oil

 “All products,” including crude palm oil, “are covered by the Ministry of Trade regulation and will be enforced,” said Coordinating Minister for Economic Affairs Airlangga Hartarto.

-President Joko Widodo said supplying the country’s 270 million residents was the “highest priority” of his government.
+President Joko Widodo said supplying the country’s 270 million residents was his government’s “highest priority”.

 “As the world’s largest palm oil producer, it is ironic that we are having difficulties getting cooking oil,” he said.